Verizon workers to confront execs over warehouse “abuses” at shareholder meeting

 Jennifer Womack, a Verizon call center worker upset about what she claims are the company’s anti-union efforts at her workplace in Irving, Texas, says she plans to ask current Verizon chairman and CEO Hans Vestberg, “Why is Verizon Wireless trying to stop me and my co-workers from organizing?”

-Spokesperson for Verizon and XPO Logistics did not return requests for comment.
+In the wake of the pregnancy allegations, XPO hired Tina Tchen of Buckley, LLC to conduct an internal investigation.
+She recommended additional procedures, education and training of supervisors and workers, adding that she was “pleased that the Company responded immediately” by adopting a new Pregnancy Care Policy that “far exceeds any federal, state, or local requirements.”

 Last October, a rep for XPO Logistics told the Times: “The false and misleading allegations directed at our Memphis facility are fueled by the Teamsters and are part of their ongoing, but unsuccessful, attempts at organizing.”
-And a Verizon spokesman told the paper that it was opening an internal investigation into the claims, adding: “We have no tolerance — zero tolerance — for this sort of alleged behavior.”
+A spokesperson for Verizon did not return a request for comment from Fast Company, but a rep told the Times last October that it was opening an internal investigation into the claims, adding: “We have no tolerance—zero tolerance—for this sort of alleged behavior.”
+(Note: Fast Company editorial employees are represented by the Writers Guild of America, East)